 is a comprehensive, mixed secondary academy in Harwich, Essex and is part of the Sigma Trust family of schools.
 The school’s vision is one where all students take every opportunity offered to thrive in school and beyond.
-It has implemented a whole school reading policy with great success; the reading agenda is front and centre of everything the school does and a focus on vocabulary plays a crucial role in that agenda.
+It has implementing a whole school reading policy with great success; the reading agenda is front and centre of everything the school does and a focus on vocabulary plays a crucial role.

 How does Bedrock tie in with your whole-school priorities?